jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

   (b) make submissions to the chief executive as to the matters the person wishes the chief executive to take into account in imposing a penalty under section 113ZC.

 ### 113ZC Amount of administrative penalty
-(1) If the person admits an offence under section 113ZB, the chief executive may, after taking into account any submissions made by the person under that section, impose on that person a monetary penalty not exceeding one-third of the maximum monetary penalty to which the person would be liable if the person were convicted of the offence by a court.
+(1) If a person admits an offence under section 113ZB, the chief executive may impose on the person a monetary penalty not exceeding—
+  (a) one-half of the maximum monetary penalty, if the offence is against section 113J(2) (contravening a condition of an international fishing permit):
+  (b) one-third of the maximum monetary penalty, in any other case.
+(1A) Before imposing the penalty, the chief executive must take into account any submissions made by the person under section 113ZB.
 (2) If the chief executive imposes a penalty on a person under this section in respect of an offence, the chief executive must cause a notice in writing, in the approved form, of the particulars of the penalty to be served on the person.
 (3) A person on whom a penalty is imposed under this section must pay the amount of the penalty to the Crown within 28 days after the notice of the penalty is served on the person in accordance with subsection (2).
 (4) Despite subsection (3), a penalty that has been imposed under this section is recoverable by the Crown, from the person on whom it has been imposed, in the same manner as a fine is recoverable on conviction for an offence.
 (5) Despite the provisions of this Act, or any other enactment, where a person admits an offence under section 113ZB, no charging document may be filed against that person in respect of the offence.
+(6) In this section, maximum monetary penalty means the maximum monetary penalty to which the person would be liable if they were convicted of the offence by a court.

+### 113ZCA Publication of decisions on administrative penalties
+The chief executive must, for each penalty imposed under section 113ZC, publish the following on an Internet site maintained by or on behalf of the Ministry:
+  (a) the date and location of the offence; and
+  (b) the nature of the offence; and
+  (c) the name of each person on whom the penalty was imposed; and (d) the name of the vessel involved in the offence; and (e) the matters considered by the chief executive under section 113Z(2A) when considering whether the alleged offence was not a serious offence or was minor; and
+  (f) the amount of the penalty imposed.

 **Other matters**

 ### 113ZD Visits by foreign ships
 (1) The master of a fishing vessel or fish carrier that is not a New Zealand ship, a New Zealand fishing vessel, or a registered fish carrier, who intends to bring the vessel into the internal waters or a port of New Zealand, must give the chief executive at least 72 hours' notice, in the approved manner, of his or her intention to do so.
-(2) If the chief executive is satisfied that a vessel has undermined international conservation and management measures, the chief executive may, by notice to the master of a vessel to which subsection (1) applies, direct the vessel—
+(2) If the chief executive is satisfied that a vessel has undermined the effectiveness of international conservation and management measures, the chief executive may, by notice to the master of a vessel to which subsection (1) applies, direct the vessel—
   (a) not to enter the internal waters or a port of New Zealand; or (b) if it has entered the internal waters or a port of New Zealand, to leave those waters or that port.
 (3) If the Minister is satisfied on reasonable grounds that it is necessary for the purpose of the conservation and management of fish, aquatic life, or seaweed, the Minister may, by notice, direct any class or classes of fishing vessel or fish carrier not to enter the internal waters or a port of New Zealand.